-However, we’re creating solutions that are very technologically complex, including complex protocols, networks, running languages, and so on.
-Because blockchain technology is new, and we are applying it in new ways, we have to spend a lot of time training people.
+However, we’re creating solutions that are technologically complex, including complex protocols, networks, running languages, and so on.
+Because blockchain technology is new, and we are applying it in alternative ways, we have to spend a lot of time training people.

-It is also not easy managing such a distributed team because people are in different time zones.
+It is also difficult managing such a distributed team because people are in different time zones.
 We think a lot about the best ways to manage communications and information flow so that everyone knows what they need to do and how to approach any challenges they may encounter.

-Not only is it challenging to manage the necessary logistics of such a distributed team, but it’s also challenging to manage the social part.
-We work hard to create a sense of belonging and a culture of teamwork – not easy with the team scattered across the globe.
+Not only is it challenging to manage the logistics of such a distributed team, but it’s also challenging to manage the social part.
+We work hard to create a sense of belonging and a culture of teamwork – difficult with the team scattered across the globe.

 How do you manage the challenge of finding and recruiting the talent you need to grow your business?

 DAVID: It isn’t easy.
-But, since we are working with such emerging technology, prospective team members tend to be interested in what we are doing.
-We also try to find people through our networks, because people we know or have some connection with are somewhat pre-screened.
-Very specialized people conduct a lot of our work, so we tend to recruit from small and tight-knit communities, which helps us to focus.
+But, since we are working with such emerging technology, prospective team members are interested in what we are doing.
+We also try to find people through our networks, because people we know or have some connection with are pre-screened.
+Very specialized people conduct a lot of our work, so we recruit from small and tight-knit communities, which helps us to focus.

-In the end, hiring is always a tradeoff.
-It is a question of how much time to spend determining whether the person is going to fit culturally, versus how much of a risk I am willing to take.
+Hiring is always a tradeoff.
+It is a question of how much time to spend determining whether the person is going to fit culturally, versus how much of a risk I will take.
 Sometimes you decide that a candidate looks good, and take a chance.
 When you need to hire, you need to find the right person.
 But you also can’t move too slowly.
 There is a lot of opportunity in the tech world, and if you’re too slow, prospective talent will go elsewhere.

-How do you make OpenLaw as adaptive as possible, particularly utilizing adaptive talent management?
+How do you make OpenLaw as adaptive as possible, particularly using adaptive talent management?

-To be utilize adaptive talent management, you must have a pool of talent at the ready.
+To use adaptive talent management, you must have a pool of talent at the ready.
 As an open-source technology, we have an advantage here.
-There are developers, customers, and other partners out there utilizing our protocol.
+There are developers, customers, and other partners out there using our protocol.
 These people are a fantastic resource for us because they are familiar with our technology; they have been out there experimenting and engaging with it.
 They can be productive right away.

 Also, because some specific communities engage with us, people often come to us.
 As one example, there is a community of legal engineers.
-In other words, lawyers who know how to code.
-This community is quite valuable to us, they are interested in our work, and they have a particular set of skills and knowledge.
+Lawyers who know how to code.
+This community is valuable to us, they are interested in our work, and they have a particular set of skills and knowledge.

-How do you anticipate what talent you are going to need in the future?
+How do you expect what talent you are going to need?

-Instead, we’re mapping a project and figuring out how to plug in the people we’ll need to accomplish the goal.
+Instead, we’re mapping a project and figuring out how to plug in the people we must accomplish the goal.
 It is a two-way mapping.
 First, determine what the industry is interested in – what is commercially viable at the moment.
 Then we find the people we need to build these products.